How To Write A Movie Script: All You Need To Know About Writing Your First Screenplay

 Conclusion

-That is a cliché, but it’s the honest truth.
+That is a cliché, but it’s the truth.
 That blank page is extremely scary.
 Take your time and try to do some prep work beforehand.
 This will help with any roadblocks you may run into while writing.

 Alex is a certified Adobe Premiere Pro video editor and independent filmmaker in the US.
 He is most known for writing, directing, and editing his debut feature film, Cashing Out, which has won multiple awards at film festivals across the US.
 Currently, Alex is the owner of AWS FILMS and works as a freelance video editor for several large companies and content creators.